-This section is intended to give you a rough idea about the three main types of jobs interns can be allocated to and broadly what to expect
+This section is intended to give you a rough idea about the three main types of jobs Interns can be allocated to.

-There are three major types of intern terms: Wards, ED and Relief.
-But before explaining these, it is worth noting that every term has an official term description.
-This requirement is an accreditation standard, and explains why they all follow the same template and all have the HETI logo – as HETI is the accrediting body for intern training.
-Some terms also provide additional orientation material at the beginning of the term.
+There are three major types of Intern terms: Ward-based, ED and Relief.
+Before explaining these, it is worth noting that every term has an official description.
+This is a requirement of accreditation, overseen by HETI, but some terms also provide additional orientation material.

-) is a wiki document, maintained by JMOs, which contains all of their most useful tips for how to survive in the term.
-JMOs are expected to review and update their Rover forms at the end of each term, and use these as the basis of a handover with the incoming JMO.
+A ROVER (Rolling Handover) is a document maintained by JMOs and contains useful tips for how to survive the term.
+JMOs are expected to review and update the ROVER at the end of each term, using it as the basis of a handover with the incoming JMO.

-In a ward based term you will be the junior medical staff member of a clinical team which will usually consist of several consultants, at least one registrar - sometimes more - and at least one junior (intern or RMO).
-Some of the larger teams may also include an SRMO or a fellow.
+In a ward-based term, you will form part of a clinical team which usually consists of several consultants, at least one registrar (sometimes more) and at least one JMO (Intern, RMO, or both).
+Some of the larger teams may also include an SRMO or a Fellow.

-Ward based terms most commonly involve a fixed length shift running Mon-Fri, for the whole term.
-The standard hours at Westmead are 08:30-17:00 (ie an 8 hr day, with an unpaid half hour lunch break).There are many variations from this standard shift:
+Ward-based terms most commonly involve a fixed length shift, running Monday to Friday throughout the term.
+The standard working hours at Westmead are 08:30 to 17:00 (i.e. an eight hour day, with an unpaid 30 minute lunch break).There are many variations from this standard shift:

 Regardless of the roster, your day will generally fall into a similar sort of pattern:

-- Carrying out the tasks arising from the round (ensuring any consults are organised early in the day)
+- Carrying out the tasks arising from the round and ensuring any consults are organised early in the day.

-- Handing over any problems to the evening ward after hours staff
+- Handing over to the after-hours ward staff.

-Starting out in a ward based term, it is easy to fall into the trap of thinking that you are not much more than an over-qualified secretary – that your registrar/consultant will make most of the clinical decisions and your job is to take care of the documentation and organisation.
+Starting out in a ward-based term, it is easy to fall into the trap of thinking that you are not much more than an over-qualified secretary.
+You may feel that your registrar or consultant makes most of the clinical decisions and your job is to take care of the documentation and administration.

 While there is much truth in this, you must never think of this as a bad thing.
-Excellent organisational skills and communication skills - without exception - define the best interns and you can’t be a fierce patient advocate, without getting both of these things right.
-If discharge summaries are not done on time, if test are delayed, if handover is poor or if there are gaps in communication and documentation – your patients will suffer.
+Excellent organisational skills and communication skills define the best Interns and you can’t be a fierce patient advocate without getting both of these things right.
+If discharge summaries are not done on time, if tests are delayed, if handover is poor, or if there are gaps in communication and documentation, your patients will suffer.

-ED terms often give interns their first taste of what they imagine it is like to be a “real” doctor.
-You can be assigned undifferentiated patients to be worked up relatively autonomously, but at the same time having excellent supervision and support at all times of the day.
+Emergency terms often give Interns their first taste of what they imagine it is like to be a 'real' doctor.
+You will be assigned undifferentiated patients to be worked up relatively autonomously, whilst also having excellent supervision and support at all times of the day.

-Rosters in Westmead ED are based around 10-10.5 hour shifts, starting at 8:00, 13:00 or 22:00.
-You will be rostered to 8 shifts per fortnight rotating through days evenings and nights.
-You are likely to be rostered to nights early in the term – but this is not something to be feared because we have excellent nighttime supervision.
+Rosters in Westmead ED are based around 10 to 10.5 hour shifts, starting at 08:00, 13:00 or 22:00.
+You will be rostered to eight shifts per fortnight, rotating through days, evenings and nights.
+You are likely to be rostered to nights early in the term, but this is not something to be feared because we have excellent nighttime supervision.

-At Westmead, interns can be assigned to one of four locations: Acute (Category 1, 2 & 3 pts), Urgent Care (for Category 4 & 5 patients), SAFE-T (Triage) and ESSU (Emergency Short Stay Unit).
+At Westmead, Interns can be assigned to one of four locations: Acute (Category 1, 2 and 3 patients), Urgent Care (Category 4 and 5 patients), SAFE-T (triage) and ESSU (Emergency Short Stay Unit).
 No matter where you are, there will always be pressure to move your patients through the department rapidly.
 Time management is a highly valued skill in ED.
-For this reason, many JMOs find that although the absolute number of hours worked in ED will always be less than the wards, the nature of the work is more constant and intense than the wards.
+For this reason, many JMOs find that although the absolute number of hours worked in ED will always be less than the wards, the nature of the work is more constant and intense.

-Relief is the term that many new interns fear, because it seems much less structured and more random then ED or the Wards.
-However, by the end of the term most interns value the experience, having gained confidence in skills of assessing sick and deteriorating patients.
-You will be given your relief roster for the whole term, usually 2-4 week before the term commences.
-Usually you will be asked beforehand if you have any special preferences with regard to your roster.
-Because RSU has to juggle requests from about 50 interns when constructing this roster, if you want particular days rostered off, these should be for exceptional events.
-If you want to attend your sister’s wedding, the RSU will always try to accommodate.
-If you feel that it would be nice just to have every weekend off, then less so.
+Relief is the term that many new Interns fear, because it seems much less structured and more random than the wards or ED.
+By the end of the term, however, most Interns value the experience having gained confidence in the skills of assessing sick and deteriorating patients.
+You will be given your relief roster for the whole term, usually two to four weeks commencement.
+You will usually be asked prior if you have any special preferences with regards to your roster.
+RSU has to juggle the requests of nearly 50 JMOs when constructing this roster, so if you want particular days off, these should be for exceptional events.
+If you want to attend your sister’s wedding, for example, RSU will always try to accommodate.
+If you just feel that it would be nice to have every weekend off, then less so.

-- The Westmead general ward after hours roster - where you’ll be rostered to 5 evenings/weekend shifts per week, or 7 night shifts per fortnight.
+where you’ll be rostered to 5 evenings/weekend shifts per week, or 7 night shifts per fortnight.
 The latter is usually organised in a week on week off pattern.
-While seven long nights straight sounds daunting, most interns rapidly learn that, in reality, these are little different to the evenings, but come with the added benefit of a week off.
+While seven long nights straight sounds daunting, most interns rapidly learn that, in reality, these are little different to the evenings, but come with the added benefit of more rostered days off.
 The same small group of interns, RMOs and medical registrars are rostered for the whole week and usually form a cohesive and supportive unit.
-You will also learn that the Westmead relief pool is used to staff the Auburn evening after hours, so some relievers may find themselves at Auburn for a few weeks.
+You will also find that the Westmead relief pool is used to staff the Auburn evening after hours, so some relievers may find themselves at Auburn for a few weeks.

 You will find that we tend to have an over-supply of intern relievers in Term 1 of each year, and you may spend more time than usual working as a supernumerary in Term 1.

-Between the hours of 17:00-08:30 the ward medical staffing drops from hundreds back to a few dozen.
-As interns you can be rostered to evenings and weekends either during your relief term - as your regular shifts - or as overtime, performed after your day shift on a ward based term.
+Between the hours of 17:00 and 08:30, medical staffing on the wards drops from hundreds to a few dozen.
+As Interns, you can be rostered to evenings and weekends during your relief term as your regular shifts, or as overtime, performed after your day shift on a ward-based term.

-Each after-hours shift has a nominated page which should either be picked up from the switch or (in some instances) from the outgoing JMO on the preceding shift.
-Each shift is responsible for a specific grouping of wards.
-The details of the relationship between specific shifts and their specific wards can be found in the documents below.
+Each after-hours shift has a nominated pager, which should either be picked up from Switch or the outgoing JMO from the preceding shift.
+Each shift is responsible for a specific grouping of wards, the details of which can be found in the documents below.

-Most of the work consists of responding to emergent issues which will either be recorded in Cerner EMR, in the electronic task book, or which will be communicated directly by paging you.
-Handovers
+Most of the work consists of responding to emergent issues which will either be recorded in the eMR or communicated directly to you via page.

-- There is no formal day to evening handover meeting.
-Communication between day and evening staff about sick patient should happen one-on-one, by phone or face to face communication.
+- There is no formal day-to-evening handover meeting so communication between day and evening staff about sick patients should happen one-on-one, by phone or face-to-face communication.

-- There is an evening handover between evening and night staff every night at 9pm in the RMOs lounge.
+- There is an evening handover between evening and night staff, every night at 21:00 in the ICU Conference Room.

-- There is a morning handover meeting for all general ward night staff Mon to Fri in the executive suite (E Block Level 2) at 7:30.
+- There is a morning handover meeting for all general ward night staff Monday to Friday at 07:30 in the ICU Conference Room.

-- On weekends, there is a handover between night and day staff, which occurs at 08:00 in the RMOs lounge.
+- On weekends, there is a handover between night and day staff at 08:00 in the ICU Conference Room.